direktiv/direktiv.github.io/docs/examples/website-change.md

 Below we'll explain each step in more detail.
 For this example we've chosen `https://docs.direktiv.io` as the target website.

 ## Fetch Website Headers
-Here we are calling a HTTP `POST` request on the target website using our `vorteil/request:v5` direktiv app as a function.
+Here we are performing a HTTP `POST` request on the target website using our `vorteil/request:v5` direktiv app as a function.
 Since we only care about the `Last-Modified` and `Etag` headers we then extract those values and store them in the `lastModified` and `etag` properties using the transform field in the `fetch-site-headers` state.
 Now that we have fetched the current header values required, the state will transition to the `get-old-headers` state.

 ```yaml
 id: check-website-change